Analyzing FGI Industries (NASDAQ:FGI) & Masco (NYSE:MAS)

-FGI Industries (NASDAQ:FGI – Get Rating) and Masco (NYSE:MAS – Get Rating) are both retail/wholesale companies, but which is the better business?
-We will contrast the two companies based on the strength of their dividends, valuation, analyst recommendations, institutional ownership, risk, profitability and earnings.
+FGI Industries (NASDAQ:FGI – Get Rating) and Masco (NYSE:MAS – Get Rating) are both retail/wholesale companies, but which is the better stock?
+We will compare the two businesses based on the strength of their risk, earnings, valuation, profitability, dividends, institutional ownership and analyst recommendations.

-71.8% of FGI Industries shares are owned by institutional investors.
-Comparatively, 92.4% of Masco shares are owned by institutional investors.
-1.2% of Masco shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This table compares FGI Industries and Masco’s gross revenue, earnings per share and valuation.
+This table compares FGI Industries and Masco’s revenue, earnings per share and valuation.

 |Gross Revenue